smitike/REU-AI-Cybersecurity/README.md

 # REU-AI-Cybersecurity-SM
 REU Project Overleaf link: https://www.overleaf.com/project/6661f42fac3b60ef6a4f1b45

-**Problem Statement:**
+### Problem Statement:

 Traditional machine learning (ML) methods for identifying phishing emails often rely heavily on manual feature engineering and source code features.
 These methods struggle to detect new phishing scams effectively and are slow due to their dependence on third-party services and content scraping.
 This results in significant delays and reduced accuracy in phishing email classification, making it difficult to keep up with the rapidly evolving phishing techniques.

-**Question**: How can the integration of AI and quantum computing enhance the speed and accuracy of phishing email detection by automating feature engineering and reducing dependency on third-party services, compared to traditional ML methods?
+### Research Question: How can the integration of AI and quantum computing enhance the speed and accuracy of phishing email detection by automating feature engineering and reducing dependency on third-party services, compared to traditional ML methods?

 These methods primarily focus on limited features like URL properties and specific email characteristics, which can be easily obfuscated by attackers.

-**Expanding**: Go beyond URL properties and include a wider range of features such as email headers, sender behavior, email content analysis.
+### Expanding: Go beyond URL properties and include a wider range of features such as email headers, sender behavior, email content analysis.
 Utilize features from the email body, attachments, and links.

 Leverage quantum computing to improve the efficiency and speed of data processing, enabling real-time phishing detection.